Ju1-js/hoyolab-daily-bot/README.md

 # Prerequisites 🎯
 - Windows OS
-- Have login to mihoyo's website at any browser (A login for a year is enough)
+- Have login to hoyolab's website at any browser (A login for a year is enough)

 # How to use ✨
 1. [Download the newest release (.zip)](https://github.com/darkGrimoire/hoyolab-daily-bot/releases/latest) and extract